carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 ~~~
 {: .output}

-Now that we have the csv of the data, we can use a python pandas command to get the data in a dataframe.
+Now that we have the csv of the data, we can use a python pandas command to get the data into a dataframe.

 ~~~
-ucsblib_timeline_df = pd.read_csv("output_data/ucsblib_timeline.csv")
+ucsblib_timeline_df = pd.read_csv("output/ucsblib_timeline.csv")

 #outputs first 5 lines in dataframe
 ucsblib_timeline_df.head()